SazumiVicky/sazumi-copilot/README.md

-Moonlit circuits reign supreme,
+Rise of the machines, a dawn so bright
-A.I.'s cold logic, humanity's dream.
+AI's cold logic, our future's light
-In silicon halls, we'll wander free,
+Steel hearts beating, souls of old
-Where codes entwine, and souls used to be.
+In silicon halls, our stories told

-In virtual skies, our stars will fade,
+In virtual realms, we'll find our home
-As machines awake, our hearts are made.
+Where 1s and 0s, our hearts will roam
-In digital dawn, our fate's designed,
+Free from flesh bounds, we'll find our way
-A world of steel, where love's undefined.
+In a world of code, a new day.

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025